just-the-docs/just-the-docs/operations/FILE_STORAGE.md

     use more often should take fewer clicks.
   - Make sure your work is stored in a way that is convenient for those who will be using it.
-  - When a file is no longer needed, outdated, or otherwise more likely to confuse than help, move it to a folder named \_archive in the same directory.
+  - When a design file is no longer needed, outdated, or otherwise more likely to confuse than help, move it to a folder named \_archive in the same directory.
+Assets (exports) which are outdated should simply be deleted.
   - If an additional folder is needed, create the additional folder and name it according to the naming structure.
   - As a rule of thumb, when looking at a folder's contents it should be